replicatedhq/embedded-cluster/README.md

-# HelmVM platform
+# Embedded Cluster platform

 This repository houses a cluster installation prototype that utilizes the k0s and k0sctl platforms.
 It showcases an alternative approach to deploying clusters and serves as a starting point for further exploration and advancement.
-In HelmVM, all components and functionalities are consolidated into a single binary, this binary facilitates a streamlined cluster installation process, removing the need for external dependencies (rpms, debs, etc).
+In Embedded Cluster, all components and functionalities are consolidated into a single binary, this binary facilitates a streamlined cluster installation process, removing the need for external dependencies (rpms, debs, etc).
 Remote hosts are managed using SSH.

-HelmVM includes by default the Kots Admin Console and the OpenEBS Storage provisioner, you can very easily embed your own Helm Chart to the binary.
+Embedded Cluster includes by default the Kots Admin Console and the OpenEBS Storage provisioner, you can very easily embed your own Helm Chart to the binary.

 ## Building and running